hdShang/arxiv-daily/docs/cs-CL/2025-05-27/papers/250520624v1-polar-a-benchmark-for-multilingual-multicultural-and-multi-event-onl.md

 ---
 layout: default
-title: POLAR: A Benchmark for Multilingual, Multicultural, and Multi-Event Online Polarization
+title: "POLAR: A Benchmark for Multilingual, Multicultural, and Multi-Event Online Polarization"
 ---

 # POLAR: A Benchmark for Multilingual, Multicultural, and Multi-Event Online Polarization